 Proof of income

-A reverse mortgage is a loan, so lenders will review your financial situation before allowing you to borrow money — even though there’s no income requirement.
+A reverse mortgage is a loan, so lenders will review your finances before approving you for a reverse mortgage — even though there’s no income requirement.
 This includes proof of all your sources of income, such as job earnings, retirement benefits, Social Security income, and investments.

 Social Security awards letter